Srik7212/Data-AI-ML/AI/Day 1 ( Congnitive Services )/Node.js/Part 2/lab02.01-Computer Vision/Celebrity Recognition/README.md

 ### Implementation

-To check implementation of this lab please refer to the following file in this path Cognitive-Services-AI-Virtual-Trail-Blazer-Series\Node.js\Day 2\lab02.01-Computer Vision\Celebrity Recognition:
+To check implementation of this lab please refer to the following file in this path Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.01-Computer Vision\Celebrity Recognition:

 ```
                              celebrityrecognition.js